molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">LH:</span> <span class="transcript-note">[unintelligible]</span>

-<span class="transcript-speaker">HF:</span> I actually know an organization that has access to secret data.
+<span class="transcript-speaker">High Fidelity:</span> I actually know an organization that has access to secret data.
 It's kind of fun.

 <span class="transcript-speaker">Monster, 3:02:25:</span> Have access to what?